 I sold wholesale before B2C because that was what I was accustomed to seeing.
 It used to be that you brought your product to the market by selling wholesale, and opening as many accounts as possible.
 If customers didn’t see you in the stores, then you had no hope of building a brand.
 Today you can build a brand online and through social media.
 So I had to make an adjustment and start selling direct to consumer.

 Selling B2C requires an entirely different mindset to selling wholesale.
-Selling wholesale is all about managing inventory.
+Managing inventory is very important for online wholesalers.
 That’s your major risk factor, and what occupies your mind when you buy goods from the factory.
 If you guess very wrong on a style or a color, then you are going to lose money.

 With B2C you can test the waters a bit more.
 You are dealing directly with your customers, and they will tell you what they want without you having to bet the farm on it.
 Another major difference is the margins, which are obviously better with B2C.
 However, you still have a different challenge related to your cost to acquire traffic to your site.
 You can spend endless amounts of money acquiring traffic if you aren’t careful.
 So there are challenges with whole sale and also with B2C.
 They are completely different challenges though.